NexusKrop/IceShell/docs/manual/3-BuiltIn-Commands.md

 - **directory**: The directory or tree of directories to create.

+### Errors

+-

 ### Exit Code

-Returns `0` if succeeds, non-zero otherwise.
-Check the message of the error for details.
+Returns `0` if the command succeeds, non-zero otherwise.
+Check the error code for detailed error.

 <!-- ======================================= -->